 Writer Ernestine Ulmer famously said "Life is uncertain; eat dessert first", but we say to hell with dinner and just eat dessert.

-Without a doubt, these new kids on the bakery-block are sure causing a stir.
+Iconic is a word that gets bandied around a fair bit, but let's be super clear here... you'd better hold onto your patisserie creme filled hats, Mavis - these aren't just any ol' baked goods.
 Made by master baker Mike Miller, these artisan pieces of deep fried doughy goodness are more than just your average cinnamon doughnut.

 Get yourself more milk-drunk than a newborn baby with this little Mossman café’s take on the Insta-worth freak shake.

 Mason jars overflowing with ice cream toppings, sherbet cones and chocolate eclairs, these shakes are not for the faint hearted.
 But fear not, intrepid sweet freaks, Beechwoods Café also has a cake cabinet chockers full of homemade delights in both grown-up and small-person size.